 Genetic Genealogy

-This journey started in 2018 with the GenoGraphic Project (Geno 2.0).
-When the project was over, I transferred my data to FamilyTreeDNA where I was able to get additional tests done, mainly their Big-Y 700.
-In the process, I learned (and I am still learning) about my ancestor’s ancient migration patterns.
+My experience started in 2018 with the GenoGraphic Project (Geno 2.0).
+When that project was over, I transferred my data to FamilyTreeDNA where I was able to get additional tests done, mainly their Big-Y 700.
+In the process, I learned (I am still learning) about my ancestor’s ancient migration patterns.
 Shown below, are two maps that describe estimated migratory paths from prehistoric to more “recent” times.
 These maps take into consideration the most recent data and are regularly updated.
 However, their inherent limitation is the database they use.
 Over time, as more testers join research projects, the results will continually improve.
 The following paragraphs briefly cover my matrilineal and patrilineal lineages.

 Matrilineal ancestry describes a lineage of women from my maternal side of the family.
 As a descendant of these women, I share with them my mitochondrial DNA.
 This DNA is passed from mothers to their children.
 My mtDNA haplogroup is H-T152C! a descendant of haplogroup H. For more details see the mtDNA Haplotree.